developerY/BasePro/applications/photodo/src/main/java/com/ylabz/basepro/applications/photodo/ui/navigation/main/shared_msg.md

 }
 ```
 # Alternatives
-That's a fantastic question.
-You're right to ask if there are other ways.
-The **Shared ViewModel is not the only way**, but it is the most common and recommended solution for this specific problem in Modern Android Development (MAD).

-Let's quickly cover the three main patterns for communication between different screens or features in Compose.

 ### 1. State Hoisting & Callbacks (The "Pure Compose" Way)

 This is the pattern you suggested earlier.
 You "hoist" the state and the event logic to the nearest common parent, which in this case is `MainScreen`.